shilpa-ananth/isbi_2019_surrogate_sup_implementation_details/self_sup_training_details.md

 ![Progressive Dense-Vnet](pdvnet.png)

-The box plot below shows the comparison of average lobe segmentation dice score on the testset between PDVnet trained with and without initilization with self-supervised pretraining.
-X axis shows the percentage of the training data used and the y axis shows the average lobe dice score.
+The box plot below shows the comparison of average lobe segmentation dice score on the test set between PDVnet trained with and without initilization with self-supervised pretraining. x-axis shows the percentage of the training data used and the y axis shows the average dice score for all 5 lobes.

 ![Lobe Dice Compare](boxcompare.png)